AnuragNtl/vim-mind-mapper/README.md

 `vim` based command line mind mapping tool
-Create and manipulate complex mind maps using a simple and powerful `Groovy DSL`, and `vim`, which helps in lesser context switches of brain, and hence lesser disturbance Lets write a simple map of a scene from reservoir dogs as a mind map:
+Create and manipulate complex mind maps using a simple and powerful `Groovy DSL`, and `vim`, which helps in lesser context switches of brain, and hence lesser disturbance Lets write a simple scene from reservoir dogs as a mind map:
 ```
 tasks {
   thought "Scene from reservoir dogs" is {